mikhomak/Ray-Marching/README.md

 ### Ray Marching
-Sphere trace ray marching
+Graphical representation of sphere trace ray marching
 ![](RayMarching.gif)

-When the radius of the RayCircle is too small that means there is collision
+When the radius of the last circles are small enough that means they the line collides with something

 You can move around using WASD